opensearch-project/documentation-website/_api-reference/index-apis/delete-index-template.md

 Parameter | Type | Description
 :--- | :--- | :---
-`template-name` | String | Name of the index template.
-You can delete multiple template in one request names by separating the template names with a comma.
+`template-name` | String | The name of the index template.
+You can delete multiple templates in one request by separating the template names with commas.
 When multiple template names are used in the request, wildcards are not supported.

 ## Query parameters

-The following optional query parameters are supported:
+The following optional query parameters are supported.

 Parameter | Type | Description
 :--- | :--- | :---
-`cluster_manager_timeout` | Time | The time to wait for a connection to the cluster manager node.
+`cluster_manager_timeout` | Time | The amount of time to wait for a connection to the cluster manager node.
 Default is `30s`.
-`timeout` | Time | The time an operation should wait for a response.
+`timeout` | Time | The amount of time that the operation will wait for a response.
 Default is `30s`.